genomescan-bioinformatics/pacbam/README.md

 *Example of PaCBAM reporting on allelic fraction (AF) distribution of all positions contained in the PaCBAM SNPs output file.
 SNPs are classified as heterozygous or alternative homozygous based on standard AF thresholds.
 Classification is also reported stratified by coverage quartiles.*

 ![baseModification](https://bitbucket.org/CibioBCG/pacbam/raw/master/reports/baseModification.png)
-*Example of PaCBAM reporting on distribution of alternative bases found for each reference base across all positions reported in the SNVs PaCBAM output file (i.e. all positions with non-zero variant allelic fraction).*
+*Example of PaCBAM reporting on distribution of alternative bases found for each reference base across all positions reported in the PABS PaCBAM output file (i.e. all positions with non-zero variant allelic fraction).*

 ![regionCoverage](https://bitbucket.org/CibioBCG/pacbam/raw/master/reports/regionCoverage.png)
 *Example of PaCBAM reporting on mean depth of coverage distribution computed across all regions reported in the genomic regions of the PaCBAM output file.
 Distribution is reported both for regions overall mean coverage and for regions fractions maximizing mean coverage.*